BrendanNolan/Commandos/README.md

 My plan is as follows:

-1. Randomly create `num_bots` ``*bot*" players (each having 100 soldiers), contstrained by the rule that the no group of soldiers sent to a castle of value 4 or lower is larger than any group of soldiers sent to a castle of value 5 or higher (this will rule out bots who do unwise things like sending all of their soldiers to Castle 1, which is worth only 1 point).
+1. Randomly create `num_bots` "*bot*" players (each having 100 soldiers), contstrained by the rule that the no group of soldiers sent to a castle of value 4 or lower is larger than any group of soldiers sent to a castle of value 5 or higher (this will rule out bots who do unwise things like sending all of their soldiers to Castle 1, which is worth only 1 point).
 1. Have these bots play a round-robin tournament, where each bot battles every other bot.
 Disqualify the lowest-scoring half of the bots according to their total score (or equivalently according to their average score) in the most recent round-robin tournament.
 1. Repeat step 2 a further (`num_rounds` - 1) times (making for `num_rounds` round-robin rounds in total).
 1. This leaves me with a selection of bot players which can be considered as reasonably good; let me call these the *competent bots*.
 For my 100-soldier strategy, I simply pick the competent bot which performed best in the final (`num_rounds`th) round of the round-robin tournement.